Inverse Multiobjective Optimization Through Online Learning: Problem setting

-Ideally, the learner would aim to learn $\theta$ by finding parameter values that minimizes the distance between the noisy decision and the predicted decision derived with those values.
-Without knowing decision makers' preferences over multiple objective functions, however, the learner cannot predict a desired decision even when $\theta$ is given.
-Hence, the traditional loss function of the distance between the observation and the prediction in the traditional online learning \cite{shalev2011online,hazan2016introduction} is not applicable.
-To address such a challenge, we begin with a discussion on the construction of an appropriate loss function for the inverse multiobjective optimization problem \cite{dong2018inferring,dong2020imop}.

-Given a noisy decision $\mfy$ and a hypothesis $\theta$, the following loss function can be defined as the minimum (squared) distance between $\mfy$ and the efficient set $X_{E}(\theta)$:
+We next discuss the construction of an appropriate loss function for the inverse multiobjective optimization problem \cite{dong2020imop,dong2021wasserstein-aaai}.
+Ideally, given a noisy decision $\mfy$ and a hypothesis $\theta$, the loss function can be defined as the minimum distance between $\mfy$ and the efficient set $X_{E}(\theta)$:

 For a general \ref{mop}, however, there might exist no explicit way to characterize the efficient set $ X_{E}(\theta) $.
-Hence, an approximation approach to practically describe this set can be adopted.
-Following from Corollary \ref{coro:inclusion} and its following remarks, a sampling approach can be adopted to generate $w_{k}\in \mathscr{W}_{p}$ for each $k\in[K]$ and approximate $X_{E}(\theta)$ as $ \bigcup_{k\in [K]} S(w_{k},\theta) $.
+Hence, an approximation approach to practically describe this is adopted.
+Following from Corollary \ref{coro:inclusion}, a sampling approach is adopted to generate $w_{k}\in \mathscr{W}_{p}$ for each $k\in[K]$ and approximate $X_{E}(\theta)$ as $ \bigcup_{k\in [K]} S(w_{k},\theta) $.
 Then, the \textit{surrogate loss function} is defined as